 What Do The Oil Companies Say?

-There is a general consensus of terminology coming from the oil companies that unused, unopened and stored in its original container out of extremes of temperature, motor oil will last for an “extended period”.
+There is a general consensus of terminology coming from the oil companies that unused, unopened and stored in its original container out of extremes of temperature, will last for an “extended period”.
 They then go on to suggest that the oil shouldn’t be used after a few years; the exact period varying between 2 years (according to ) up to 5 years ().

 So whilst motor oil manufacturers say we should responsibly dispose of oil after a few years they all stop short of saying that the oil does actually expire.
 Clearly there is a vested interest in their future sales here so to get to the truth about oil we need to drill down deeper.